"

 The Consumer Decision-Making Process.
 Two processes are shown: Complex Decision Making and Simple Decision Making.
 Complex Decision Making consists of the following five steps: Step 1 Need Recognition, Step 2 Information Searching and Processing, Step 3 Identification and Evaluation of Alternatives, Step 4 Purchase Decision and Step 5 Post-purchase Behavior.
 Simple Decision Making consists of the following three steps: Step 1 Need Recognition, then skipping Steps 2 and 3 in the Complex Decision Making process to proceed to Step 4 Purchase Decision, and then Step 5 Post-Purchase Behavior.

 Source: Lumen Learning.
-Putting It Together: Consumer Behavior, in Module 7.
+Putting It Together: Consumer Behaviour, in Module 7.
 Lumen Publishing.
 (2016).
 Principles of Marketing. https://courses.lumenlearning.com/waymakerintromarketingxmasterfall2016/chapter/putting-it-together-consumer-behavior/

 Recognize Needs

-The Consumer Perspective: Finn’s parents, Robert and Amanda, know they want a pet.
-They’re not sure what kind of pet.
+The Consumer Perspective: Finn’s parents, Robert and Amanda, are aware that they want a pet.
+They’re not sure what kind of pet they want.
 They’re pretty sure they want it to be cuddly and lovable—something a child can interact with and not get too wet, bitten, or diseased (or maybe just a little).
 They also want a pet with some longevity, so that Finn can grow up with his animal friend.
 Although they are busy getting used to a new infant in their lives, Robert and Amanda are both on leave from their jobs for eight weeks, so it could be a good time to get used to a new animal, too.
 They decide it’s time to get serious about finding a pet.

-The Marketer’s Perspective and Tactics: You manage marketing for an animal rescue organization in your local community.
-Somehow you need to get in front of Finn’s family to let them know about your animals and why they should start their search with you.
-Fortunately, you’ve been working with Google to get a paid placement for your organization near the top of Google searches for kittens and puppies in your area, so when Robert does his first search, he sees your listing.
-You also routinely post fliers on information boards around your community, and you’ve been working on your Web site to make sure it is search optimized for people searching for pets in your area.
+The Marketer’s Perspective and Tactics: You manage marketing for an animal rescue organisation in your local community.
+Somehow, you need to get in front of Finn’s family to let them know about your animals and why they should start their search with you.
+Fortunately, you’ve been working with Google to get a paid placement for your organisation near the top of Google searches for kittens and puppies in your area, so when Robert does his first search, he sees your listing.
+You also routinely post flyers on information boards around your community, and you’ve been working on your website to ensure it is search-optimised for people searching for pets in your area.

 Search for Information

-The Consumer Perspective: Robert has grown skilled at searching the Internet while rocking Finn to sleep at the same time.
+The Consumer Perspective: Robert has become skilled at searching the Internet while rocking Finn to sleep simultaneously.
 He and Amanda need to research a few questions:

 • What kind of pet should they get: dog, cat, guinea pig, ferret, something else?

-• Where should they get the pet: pet shop, breeder, online provide, animal rescue, someplace else?
+• Where should they get the pet: pet shop, breeder, online provider, animal rescue, somewhere else?

 • How much should they expect to pay for the pet?